Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 2. Strong Tunneling Protocols – OpenVPN & WireGuard

-Mullvad also supports the SOCKS5 protocol.
+Mullvad also supports the SOCKS5 protocol for users requiring additional proxy functionality.

 3. Safe and Secure – No IP Leaks